We'll discuss pregnancy including how exercise affects your fertility including:

 - Cross-country Skiing

-- LIFTING WEIGHTS – Exercise, specifically weight training, has been linked to increased testosterone production which can also help fertility.
+- Weight Lifting.
+Exercise, specifically weight training, has been linked to increased testosterone production which can also help fertility.
 In men, studies have found that the larger the waist circumference the lower the sperm count so being at an ideal BMI can increase fertility.

 Timing Exercise to Your Menstrual Cycle

 Deep BreathingThe sympathetic nervous system is in charge of the fight or flight response which when left in the “on” position can drain the adrenals, increase stress and negatively impact fertility.

 The parasympathetic nervous system (PNS) helps us to rest and restore our bodies and can have a positive impact on fertility.
 The only way we know how to engage the PNS is through the breath.

 In order to exercise the PNS, the best practice is to take a series of long slow deep breaths using the diaphragm and this sends the message to the body that you are safe and can relax.
 This helps stop the drain on the adrenals, reduces stress and lowers blood pressure and can bring in feelings of happiness.

 Meditation & FertilityMeditation is another way to engage the PNS.
 Keep in mind that stress along with making you feel worse can impact the body in numerous ways: it lowers the bodies resistance to disease, make us feel bad and can bring on depression, anger or other undesirable emotions, slows the body’s ability to burn fat, can incite negative treatment of those around you, cause inflammation, fatigue and numerous other negative impacts to the body.
 The more often we stop and breathe deeply our body and mind benefits.

 ConclusionRegular exercise will improve your fertility and give you shorter and easier labor.
 Get outside, breathe deeply and exercise every day!